-Definition and Features of Help Desk Software
+Definition and Main Features

-Help desk software typically includes three components: ticket management, automation suite, and Reporting/Optimization.
+Help desk software typically includes three components: ticket management, automation suite, and reporting/optimization.

 Before the 20th century, all interactions with clients were made in a face-to-face fashion.
 Complaints, suggestions or purchase follow-up required face-to-face contact in the store.
 When Alexander Graham Bell invented the telephone and following its commercialization, a distant request was then possible.

 Then, the commercial Internet came (in the 1980s but more popular in the 1990s).
 With this new technology, the possibility of outsourcing client relations occurred.
-What was previously done in the store or in nearby call centers was now conducted by contractors on the other side of the planet.
+What was previously done in the store or in nearby call centers can now be conducted by contractors on the other side of the planet.
 This foremost impacted English-speaking companies and countries more than bilingual or non-English constituents.

-Advantages to Use a Help Desk Software
+Advantages of Using a Help Desk Software

 Downsides of Help Desk Solutions